How to decide

 The other possible translation for treffen is to hit, as in hit a target.
 Because obviously you decided well and hit the jackpot.
 Mitten ins Schwarze.
 Hitting the bull‘s eye.
 German efficiency at its best.
 Adn then I was done thinking.
 I though.
 And a few hours later, in the middle of the night, I woke up saying – yes, really saying it out loud – „aber wir sagen doch auch „eine Entscheidung fällen!““ And then I thought about that a lot.
 If you consider the above mentioned expressions as strong images, think about this one.
 The only other things we „fällen“ are sentences in court (to rule) or trees (to cut down).
 Isn‘t that sort of gloomy?
 Deciding is either definite, it‘s authorized by an higher authority, it‘s binding, and you gotta live with the consequences.
 Before we take like the French and Italians do, we have the whole court trial, listen to prosecution und defendant and call the witnesses to the stand.
 Or we take the axe and go Paul Bunyan on our options.
 Seems quite radical and brutal, doesn‘t it?
 There‘s no way back once the tree‘s down and it involves an act of violence and destruction.
 I think I even sent @the.language.nerds a dm about it.
 And then I thought some more, especially regarding my recent history of major decisions and that really life-changing (overdue) step a very dear friend of mine had to take, too, and thus needed some moral backing-up and of course I got you, woman, I got you.

-Imagine a tree.
-A very mighty tree, with thick and thin twigs, deeply rooted in the ground, solid, strong, deutsche Eiche, rich crown and branching.
-One that shields you from the sky – protecting you from the rain maybe, but also blocking the sunlight and the view up to the stars, where dreams are born.
-To even dare taking it down requires balls.
-And strength.
-And a chainsaw, if the tree’s one of those mammoth trees and national heritage.
+As a metaphor for my dear friend’s problem, imagine a tree.
+An old, mighty tree, with thick branches and twiggy twigs, deeply rooted in the ground, solid, strong, deutsche Eiche par excellence, rich crown and full of leaves.
+It shields you from the sky – yes, it’s protecting you from the rain and is blocking out the hot summer sun, but: it also blocks the view up to the sky and stars, where dreams are born.
+The tree has grown for many years.
+It had good years, it had bad years.
+And it stayed firm.
+But now it’s rotten inside.
+It has to go.
+Even though it still looks fine on the outside.
+You are you wanna chop it?
+That’s gonna be a lot of work.
+And require lots of strength.
+And dedication.
+And justifications, to kill such a monument of time.
 Sounds pretty intimidating, doesn’t it?
 Well, unfortunately, yes, sometimes that is the case.
-I had two very important decisions to make i. e. trees to cut lately and both required all my will-power and an Oscar-worthy outstanding performance as supporting acts by some very special people in my life without which I could have never done it – you know who you are.
-And I thank you.
-So I told above mentioned friend the following: it’s not gonna be easy.
-It’s gonna be fucking hard.
+It’s not gonna be easy.
+It’s gonna be effing hard.
 And it’s gonna hurt.
 But you can do it.
-Because once you’ve cut it down, once you’ve made that decision you prolonged, once you literally got to the roots of your problem, then you will see the sky again.
-And of course, there will be blood, because wo gehobelt wird, da fallen Späne (the German equivalent of “You have to break and egg to make an omelette”, literally “Where there’s planing there’s chipping”) and there will always be a very empty spot with a sad tree trunk with resin oozing from its wounds.
+Because once you’ve done it, once you’ve made that decision you prolonged but knew you had to “fell”, once you literally got to the roots of your problem, then you will be able to see the sky again.
+And all those possible alternatives to the same old view you were scared of giving up.
+Yes, there will be blood, because wo gehobelt wird, da fallen Späne (the German equivalent of “You have to break an egg to make an omelette”, literally “Where there’s planing there’s chipping”) and there will be a very empty spot with a sad tree trunk with resin oozing from its wounds to remind you of the hurt committed.
 But it’ll heal.
-And soon you will be looking back at it and it will be covered in moss and grass, butterflies and birds and other forestic animals will be nestling there – in my case squirrels, because I love squirrels and I want a pet squirrel please, and until then I have a virtual,
+And soon you will be looking back at it and it will be covered in moss and grass, with butterflies and birds and other animals nestling there – in my case squirrels, because I love squirrels and I want a pet squirrel please, and until then I have a virtual, and an actual address to go, the Eichhörnchen rescue center of Freiburg YES THERE IS A FREAKING SQUIRREL STATION IN FREIBURG and I am in love but I am also heartbroken because “Bitte haben Sie Verständnis, dass Besuche in der Eichhörnchen-Station nicht möglich sind, da diese für die Tiere (und mich) Stress bedeuten… ” ??? so I actually don’t have an actual address to go to but I understand your reasons and I still dig your work, Steph, and one of the main reasons I like my Günterstal running track every other day is because I meet so many squirrels on my way and sometimes they even run with me before scurrying up some tree.
+I’m in love.

 Johnny Kääpä’s Instagram